ingvijonasson/ljomi/content/articles/2020-12-02-when-to-use-the-button-element.md

 ---
 title: How I organize and use buttons
-summary: "An accessible aproach to styling and using buttons"
+summary: 'An accessible aproach to styling and using buttons'
 draft: true
 ---

 I use buttons for everything that needs to interactive.
 If I want to open a modal, open a row in an accordion or show a menu for mobile.

 I never use a span or a div but sometimes my buttons turn out to become an link but do so only when I need an location and therefore the `href` attribute.
 If you don't it should be an button.
 That's why using the button element should be your default.

 ## Styling

 A button has some default browser styling that vary accross browsers and I assume that's the main reason why a developer might turn himself to another element instead of styling the default button.

 For that reason I always keep a `.button-reset` which will reset all the styling and make the button look like a inline text.